 Helloooo!
-If you follow me on Instagram, you’ll know that I’m a huge fan of rainbows 😁🌈 So I thought I’d share the love and tell you about a few of the colourful accounts on there whose glorious feeds bring a bit of sunshine into my day.
+If you follow me on Instagram, you’ll know that I’m a huge fan of colour 😁🌈 So I thought I’d share the love and tell you about a few of the rainbow Instagram accounts whose glorious feeds bring a bit of sunshine into my day.
 I haven’t included any shops, as there are so many of those that I will do a separate post on them 😊 Enjoy! 🌈🌈🌈🌈

 I don’t really consider myself to be very ‘Insta.’
 I mean, I post on there (a lot – probably too much 😂) and I love it (again, probably too much 🙈) but I don’t always feel like I necessarily ‘fit in’ as such.
 I’m not saying this as some kind of pity party for one or anything – it’s just the way I see it.
 And actually I’ve come to the conclusion that I don’t really mind 😊